-I’ve embarked on a healthier eating programne recently and this salmon recipe is a game changer for me.
+I’ve embarked on a healthier eating program recently and this salmon poached in Rooibos tea recipe is a game-changer for me.
 Poaching fish is the lightest way to cook it, and with this recipe, I’ve gently poached it in rooibos tea with lemon and honey.
 It takes 5 minutes to make and is now my preferred way to cook my favourite fish.
 It’s the perfect mid-week supper solution too.

-- 3 cups of strong brewed rooibos tea
+- 3 cups of strongly brewed rooibos tea

 - 1 lemon sliced